 Lunch time at Apollo Bay

-Our group hopped on our bus and continued upon our journey on the Great Ocean Road, which, fun fact, is the longest war memorial in the world. built by and in honor of our WWI soldiers.
+Our travelling group hopped on our bus and continued upon our journey on the Great Ocean Road, which, fun fact, is the longest war memorial in the world. built by and in honor of our WWI soldiers.
 With the sun guiding us, we encroached upon one of our town stops.
 Apollo Bay is a sun-kissed, stunning beachside town, known for its absolutely satisfying and delicious seafood (I shouted myself out to the Apollo Bay Seafood Restaurant).
 We spent an hour enjoying the atmosphere and food of Apollo Bay before setting off towards our next stop.

 Koala’s at Otways National Park